-Mitch Friedman has been telling humorous stories for five decades, whether it has been as a funny kid, a comedy performer/monologist, exhibited ironic street photographer, award-winning quirky pop songwriter of five albums, or on the job as a film/video editor for the likes of Howard Stern and Ellen DeGeneres.
+Mitch Friedman has been telling humorous stories for over five decades, whether it has been as a funny kid, a comedy performer/monologist, exhibited ironic street photographer, award-winning quirky pop songwriter of seven albums, or on the job as a film/video editor for the likes of Howard Stern and Ellen DeGeneres.

 He grew up in Woodmere, Long Island, attended Union College in Schenectady, New York, performed with Gotham City Improv in Manhattan, and lounged around San Francisco for three years in the mid-1990s.

-He lives in Brooklyn with all of his stuff.
+He lives in Red Bank, NJ with all of his stuff.